loganpkg/spot/README.md

 This version of m4 is cross-platform (runs natively) and complies to POSIX standard IEEE Std 1003.1-2017.

-m4 is a general purpose macro processor.
+m4 is a general-purpose macro processor.
 It performs text replacement, similar to the C preprocessor, although it is not tied to any specific language.
 It performs programmatic find-and-replace on text, but can also perform other tasks, such as executing shell commands.